gbraad/gbraad/README.md

 ## Background

-  Gerard is an expert in software development practices and methodologies who is experienced in transforming companies to benefit from an Open Source support and service business model.
-He has developed and overseen projects and is considered by his peers as a real full-stack engineer.
-With a focus on delivering quality and secure solutions, he has been able to provide small to enterprise level customers solutions that met their needs.
+  Gerard is a skilled professional in software development practices and methodologies, with extensive experience in facilitating the transition of companies towards an Open Source support and service business model.
+He has demonstrated expertise in managing projects and is recognized by his colleagues as a proficient full-stack engineer.
+By prioritizing the delivery of secure and high-quality solutions, he has successfully provided tailored solutions to customers ranging from small-scale to enterprise-level.

 ## Recent employment history